Blepharoplasty (also known as eyelid reduction, eye lift or eye bag removal), is eyelid surgery designed to rejuvenate the eye and eyelid area.

-Blepharoplasty surgery is customised to every patient and no two are the same.
-It can be performed alone, involving the upper, lower or both eyelids or in conjunction with other surgical procedures of the face, brow or nose.
-The most common supplementary procedure would be fat grafting for the ageing face and is now included in most cases to achieve youthful vitality.
+Eyelid surgery can also be performed in conjunction with other surgical procedures of the face, brow or nose.
+The most common supplementary procedure would be fat grafting for the ageing face and is now included in most combination cases to achieve youthful vitality.